awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

    }
 }
 ```
-With Docker version 1\.6\.2 and earlier, the docker login command creates the authentication file in `~/.dockercfg` in the following format:
+With Docker version 1\.6\.2 and earlier, the docker login command creates the authentication file in `~/.dockercfg` in the following format\.

 ```
 {